 Attributing much of her success to her determination to succeed and her passion for mentorship, Ms. Daniels places strong emphasis on being fair and doing her utmost to help others find their own success.
-She is continually motivated by her desire to find a balance when it comes to payments and fees, because while doctors deserve to be paid for their work, medical emergencies can also be incredibly financially taxing, particularly if a person doesn’t have savings to fall back on.
-Finding great joy in being able to service both the hospital and the patients, she considers her favorite aspect of her work to be the amount of collaboration that her job entails, noting that she works with just about every department within USCB.
+She is continually motivated by her desire to find a balance when it comes to payments and fees, because while doctors deserve to be paid for their work, medical emergencies can also be incredibly financially taxing, particularly if a person does not have savings to fall back on.
+Finding great joy in being able to service both the hospital and the patients, she considers her favorite aspect of her work to be the amount of collaboration that her job entails, noting that she works closely with every department within USCB.

 Over the course of her nearly 30 years in the health care industry, Ms. Daniels has been exposed to a wide range of environments, people and circumstances.
 She has worked with many different components of the revenue cycle, managed staff that have ranged from 20 to more than 200+ people, and juggled a range of different workloads.
 All these experiences have contributed to her professional growth and allowed her to cultivate her skills in leadership, mentorship and team building, things which have led to her being more effective as a mentor to her employees.
 One of the most important things Ms. Daniels has learned over the years is how to be a good leader and manager while also holding her staff accountable.

 Furthermore, Ms. Daniels notes that the continued growth and learning she experienced directly correlated to how her confidence grew in her positions and her work more generally.
 She would advise young and aspiring professionals to not be discouraged when they do not know things, because there are always opportunities to learn more and continue to educate oneself.
 Ms. Daniels also emphasizes the importance of believing in oneself and one’s abilities, as that belief, coupled with a professional skill set, will allow for success not only in work, but in one’s personal life as well.